aaniaahh/assignments/OOP_Primer/definitions.md

 ```

-**Class Variable:**

-A variable that is shared among all instances of a class.
-Defined using the * *static* * keyword in many programming languages.

 **Class:**

  The prototype for an object in an object-oriented language; analogous to a derived type in a procedural language.
 A class may also be considered to be a set of objects which share a common structure and behaviour.
 The structure of a class is determined by the class variables which represent the state of an object of that class and the behaviour is given by a set of methods associated with the class.